caron14/GANs/README.md

 A conditional GAN(CGAN) generates images dependent on the conditions, e.g. labels of hand-written images of digits.
 The main features are as follows:

-* The basic structure of CGAN is the same as DCGAN
+* The basic structure of CGAN is the same as DCGAN.
-* In only the generator, the conditional vector is added.s
+* In only the generator, the conditional vector is added.

 ## WGAN(under implementation)